mcazan/8-week-SQL-challenge/Case study 3 - Foodie-Fi/B. Data Analysis Questions.md

 group by plan_name
 order by plan_id
 ;
-# Answer:
+### Answer:
-# plan_name		  plan_id	plan_count
-# basic monthly		1		8
-# pro monthly		2		60
-# pro annual		3		63
-# churn				4		71

-#What is the customer count and percentage of customers who have churned rounded to 1 decimal place?
-select count(distinct customer_id) as churn_customer_count,
+*What is the customer count and percentage of customers who have churned rounded to 1 decimal place? select count(distinct customer_id) as churn_customer_count,
 		round(100 * count(distinct customer_id)/(select count(distinct customer_id)
 									from subscriptions), 1) as percentage_customer_churn